 8. Spoiled or Contaminated Food

 Dogs may occasionally refuse to eat because there is a problem with the food you are offering.
+If your dog won’t eat her food but will take treats, kibble that’s gone bad could be one of the reasons!

 It may be old or spoiled, or it may have become contaminated with bacteria or fungi.
 It may even have become fouled with dangerous or foul-tasting chemicals.